 After the Nicene Creed, Patriarchs were assigned to some important cities and Pentarchy (Five Major Episcopal Sees) became the leading religious centers of Christianity.
 These cities were Rome, Constantinople, Antioch, Jerusalem and Alexandria.

-After the 11th century, the leader of the Western Church was Pope in Rome and leader of the Eastern Church was Patriarch in Istanbul.
+During the Middle Ages, the leader of the Western Church was “Pope” in Rome and leader of the Eastern Church was “Patriarch” in Istanbul.
 Rivalry between them went on for centuries.
 It eventually caused the Great Schism in 1054, the separation of two churches.

 8. Byzantine Empire